Welcome

 You can then collect your passport and documents at the following times:

-When you collect your passport, check that the visa sticker is correct and complete.
+Check your visa upon collection.
+When collecting your passport, you should check the visa sticker for accuracy and completeness.
 Any errors must be reported immediately.

-The border authorities may refuse entry to visa holders even if they are in possession of a valid visa.
+Border authorities may refuse entry even if a valid visa is held.

 Your personal data is processed and stored in the visa procedure.
 You can find information on this on our page on data protection in the visa procedure.